parasbabbar/final/SoftwareDesignSpecification.md

  The application that we are developing is a web application and will work on any web browser.
 We have decided to make an e-commerce website to sell clothes online.The website will be created in Java using Spring framework and hibernate.
 Extensive use of latest CSS and Bootsrap will be used to design the website.
 The application will be user friendly and self descriptive.

 ###Databases
- For connecting to database we will be using hibernate and both RDBMS(MySQL) and NoSQL databases will be used.
-Different tables will be present in the database with relations betwwen each other like the table of items, table of users, table of dealers, table of orders.
+ For connecting to database we will be using hibernate and RDBMS(MySQL) is used.
+Different tables are present in the database with relations betwwen each other like the table of items, table of users, table of dealers, table of orders and table of forgot password.
 Apart from this the database will be used to provide statistical analysis of the orders processed.

 ###Document uploads
- The site will provide image upload option for user profile and item image upload for the admin, dealers and customers.
+ The site provides file upload at the careers page for users to upload there resume.

 ###Javascript
  The website will use Javascript for validation of forms and to include slideshows and other design elements in the website.